This blog may contain affiliate links. Read our disclosure policy for more info.

 The closest provincial park to Vancouver is the gorgeous Cypress Provincial Park.
 In the winter the park is one of Vancouver’s closest ski resorts.
 However, during summer, the mountain comes alive with hikers, bikers, and sightseers.

 One of the best hikes in the park is St Marks (pictured above).
-This hike is part of the Howe Sound Crest Trail, which is a 30km hike.
+This hike is part of the Howe Sound Crest Trail, which is a 30 km (18.6 mi) hike.
 You will begin the hike in the Cypress Mountain parking lot for downhill skiing and head towards the Howe Sound Crest Trail sign near the chairlift.
 Follow this until you reach a gravel road, turn left, and continue on to the trail.
 You will see markers along the way.

-For an easier trail anyone can complete, try the Bowen lookout and Yew Lake Loop.
-At only 4.3 kilometers, the trail takes just over an hour to complete.
+For an easier trail anyone can complete, try the Bowen Lookout and Yew Lake Loop.
+At only 4.3 kilometers (2.7 miles), the trail takes just over an hour to complete.

 If you’re traveling with family, you should check out some of the paid activities such as the Eagle Coaster.
 This new activity is super fun and involves riding a gravity-fed roller coaster down the mountainside.
 Or, take the crew to the Crazy Raven Pub for lunch!